-India’s ranking on Human Development Index improves to 134 out of 193 countries
+India’s Human Development Index ranking improves to 134 from 135, lags behind Bhutan, Bangladesh

 The country saw improvements across all indicators used for the index – life expectancy, education, and Gross National Income per capita.

-India’s ranking on the United Nations’ Human Development Index improved to 134 out of 193 countries in 2022.
+India’s ranking on the United Nations’ Human Development Index improved to 134 in 2022 from 135 in 2021out of 193 countries, a report released by the organisation on Wednesday said

-India saw improvements across all Human Development Index indicators – life expectancy, education, and Gross National Income per capita, the United Nations report, titled “Breaking the Gridlock: Reimagining Cooperation in a Polarized World”, said.
+India saw improvements across all Human Development Index indicators – life expectancy, education, and Gross National Income per capita, said the United Nations report, titled “Breaking the Gridlock: Reimagining Cooperation in a Polarized World”.

 Life expectancy in India rose from 67.2 in 2021 to 67.7 years in 2022.
 The expected years of schooling reached 12.6, while mean years of schooling increased to 6.57 in 2022.